 In recent years, the modern lifestyle forces an increasing use of technology like cell phones, tablets or mobiles to drastically change our living style and habits to become less active which lays down the roots of obesity which is the primary cause of many other health issues like diabetes or blood pressure.

-According to recent investigations, those people are more suffering from obesity who spend most of their time in front of the TV.
-According to the health experts when we are sitting in front of TV our body is not active we keep eating foods, not burning any calories thus increases the calories to become obese.
+According to recent investigations, those people are more suffering from obesity and spend most of their time in front of the TV.
+According to health experts when we are sitting in front of the TV our body is not active we keep eating foods, not burning any calories thus increasing the calories to become obese.

-According to medical researchers professionals, busy peoples who don’t have enough time to make healthy food after working for long hours in the office they tend to use more fast food which is not beneficial for health.
+According to medical research professionals, busy people who don’t have enough time to make healthy food after working for long hours in the office they tend to use more fast food which is not beneficial for health.

-I am mentioning here the few habits which do play an important role in increasing obesity:
+I am mentioning here a few habits which do play an important role in increasing obesity:

 1- Not Doing any Exercise: